RAN3D/neighborhood-wrtc/README.md

 <i>Keywords: WebRTC, browser-to-browser communication, overlay network</i>

 Project that aims to ease the WebRTC connection establishment process.
+Among others, it alleviates the need to know which socket produced which offer.
+It aims to be part of network protocols that build overlay networks.
+The API may change to face the need of overlay network protocols.

-It is built on top of the (who said amazing?)
+Neighborhood-wrtc is built on top of the (who said amazing?)
 [simple-peer](https://github.com/feross/simple-peer) project.

 ## Installation